alunodoisgte/prep/teachers/README.md

 ## [⏫ Rubrics](#)

 This course contains no rubrics since these differ greatly.
-SkilStak™ we prefer to simply check for completion and supplement.
+At SkilStak™ we prefer to simply check for completion and supplement.
 The workbook contains several review questions that students should answer as they `x` off their skills.